Instagram fitness model kicked off American Airlines flight

 “I was obviously being sarcastic, ma’am,” the woman behind the camera replies.

-Other passengers, frustrated by the delays, begin to defend the women as the video goes on.
+Other passengers, frustrated by the delays, begin to defend the woman as the video goes on.

 Eventually, a video shows several police officers asking Selter to leave.